lambdaclass/concrete/ROADMAP.md

 trusted boundaries, and Lean-backed evidence tied to real source code, while keeping compiler, backend, toolchain, runtime, and target assumptions honest.**

+Known holes index: every tracked soundness / dark-construct gap — what it is, whether it is open or closed, the gate that locks it, and the item here that fixes it — is consolidated in [docs/KNOWN_HOLES.md](docs/KNOWN_HOLES.md).
+Keep it in sync when a hole is added or fixed.

 Governing frame: **no semantically dark constructs.** Every language construct is `proved`, `enforced`, `reported`, `assumed`, or `trusted` — never a vague middle.
 "Provable language" is not "everything in